At a glance

 - The specific plans available to you will depend on where you live.

-- WellCare has been acquired by Centene Corporation, which services 23 million members in all 50 states.
+- WellCare has been acquired by Centene Corporation, which services more than 26 million members in all 50 states.

 WellCare Health Plans is a Tampa, Florida-based insurance provider that offers Medicare Advantage (Part C) and Medicare Part D (prescription drug) plans to Medicare beneficiaries in several states.